 USDA provides crop insurance for producers through the Federal Crop Insurance Corporation.
 The Federal crop insurance program is designed to provide a robust and reliable farm safety net, regardless of the size and scope of natural disasters.
 Visit USDA Risk Management Agency’s website for crop insurance information and use the Agent Locator to find a crop insurance agent near you.

-The USDA Farm Service Agency's Noninsured Crop Disaster Assistance Program helps producers to manage risk through coverage for both crop losses and crop planting that was prevented due to natural disasters.
+The USDA Farm Service Agency's Noninsured Crop Disaster Assistance Program or NAP helps producers to manage risk through coverage for both crop losses and crop planting that was prevented due to natural disasters.
 The eligible or “noninsured” crops include agricultural commodities not covered by federal crop insurance.

 Producers must be enrolled in the program and have purchased coverage for the eligible crop in the crop year in which the loss incurred to receive program benefits following a qualifying natural disaster.